le0pard/le0pard.github.io/_posts/chef/2013-01-04-chef-solo-getting-started-part-1.md

 List of the required gems:

- * knife-solo - knife is a powerful command-line interface (CLI) that comes with Chef.
+ * [knife-solo](http://matschaffer.github.com/knife-solo/) - knife is a powerful command-line interface (CLI) that comes with Chef.
 It is used to control Chef client.
  * librarian - is a bundler for your Chef-based infrastructure repositories
  * [vagrant](http://www.vagrantup.com/) - create and configure lightweight, reproducible, and portable development environments.
 For this rubygems need installed VirtualBox.
 We will use vagrant to test our Chef Solo.

 Next you need to create a kitchen by knife:

 {% highlight bash %}
-$ knife kitchen .
+$ knife solo init .
+# for version < 0.1.0 you should use "knife kitchen ."
 $ ls -la
 total 48
 drwxr-xr-x  14 leo  staff   476 Jan  4 19:01 .